Pezebuike/demo-sales-invoice/README.md

 # Sales Invoce 2

-code to calculate items added to acrt and print the sesult on table
+code to calculate items added to cart and print the sesult on table